zalando/spilo/docs/DESIGN.md

 **Etcd**

 Most deployments of Patroni use etcd.
 Etcd implements the Raft protocol.
-Explaining the details of the concencus algorithm of raft is outside the scope of this document.
+Explaining the details of the consensus algorithm of raft is outside the scope of this document.
 For more information, check the following interactive
 websites: